The Dot Com Beginnings

 The HotJobs.com story was one of early web 1.0 innovation, rapid sales growth, aggressive brand building, including four Super Bowl commercials, and strong customer support.

-Aside from becoming the second largest online recruiting system in the United States, HotJobs.com also introduced the first fully web-based enterprise recruiting system as an ASP (latter referred to as SaaS) product in 1998, which supported 10 large multinational companies by 2001.
-HotJobs.com also acquired and restructured Resumix, the largest client-server ATS product in the world (over 200 Fortune 500 customers).
+In addition to becoming the second-largest online recruiting system in the United States, HotJobs.com introduced the world to the first fully web-based enterprise recruiting system in 1998 (later referred to as SaaS) and acquired and restructured the largest client-server ATS software company in the world in 2000.

-Convinced that leading recruiting software companies were not helping their customers leverage technology to gain competitive advantage, at Avature we set out to define next generation software based on Web 2.0 and the changing role of the Internet in peoples’ lives.
+Convinced that leading recruiting software companies were not helping their customers leverage technology to gain a competitive advantage, we set out to define the next generation of software based on Web 2.0 and the changing role of the Internet in people’s lives.

-We developed a powerful Federated Search technology called WebSources, which quickly became popular with a new breed of recruiting professional – sourcing specialists.
+The result was the development of a powerful federated search technology called WebSources, which quickly became popular with a new breed of recruiting professional – the sourcing specialist.

-Finally, we realized that every company has a different way to go to market and attract and retain great Talent, so we delivered a flexible solution modeling capability for the creation of referral management, agency management, internal mobility, and even fully bespoke recruiting solutions for any region of the world.
+Finally, realizing that every company has a different way to go to market and attract and retain great talent, we delivered a flexible data model and configurable workflow engine to support the creation of referral management, agency management, internal mobility and fully bespoke recruiting solutions for any region of the world.

-Today, Avature continues to find new ways to deliver innovative software, so our customers can define pioneering business practices and find their competitive edge.
+Today, Avature continues to find new ways to deliver innovative software so that our customers can continue to define pioneering business practices and gain a competitive advantage.
+Our “internet company” software development life cycle – based on agile design, micro-scoping and high frequency/low-risk releases – allows us to respond quickly to our customer’s needs.